 - Repeated contact with harsh soaps (for sensitive skin this can include products with the sodium laurel sulfate family of ingredients) or harsh chemicals (like rubbing alcohol or household cleaners).

-- Rashes such as facial dandruff that can cause a compromised barrier and water loss.
+Rashes such as facial dandruff (seborrhea) and rosacea that cause compromised skin barrier and water loss.

 - Having a genetic tendency for eczema, asthma and allergies that means you may also have an inherently vulnerable skin barrier and are one of the classic 'sensitive skin' people.